 Read more about Lake Mutanda

 Jinja town, situated in eastern Uganda, is the source of the River Nile.
-It has become popular for a number of adventures along the Nile to the effect that it is now called East Africa’s adventure capital.
-Tour activities include: source of the Nile boat ride, rafting, kayaking, bungee jumping, horse riding, quad biking, sunset cruises, and island tours among others.
+It has become popular for several adventures along the Nile to the effect that it is now called East Africa’s adventure capital.
+Tour activities include source of the Nile boat ride, rafting, kayaking, bungee jumping, horse riding, quad biking, sunset cruises, and island tours among others.

 Read more about Budongo Forest Reserve